apache/logging-log4j2/src/site/markdown/manual/log4j1-compat.md

  limitations under the License.
 -->

-# Log4j 2 Compatibility with Log4j 1
+# Log4j 3 compatibility with Log4j 1

 ## API Compatibility

-Log4j 2 provides support for the Log4j 1 logging methods by providing alternate implementations of the classes containing those methods.
+Log4j 3 provides support for the Log4j 1 logging methods by providing alternate implementations of the classes containing those methods.
 These classes may be found in the log4j-1.2-api jar distributed with the project.
 All calls to perform logging will result in the data passed to the logging methods to be forwarded to the Log4j2 API where they can be processed by implementations of the Log4j 2 API.